Daru31/Menu_Auto_Uploader_USH/readme.md

 # Menu_on_Instagram

-Menu_Auto_Uploader is a <mark>script</mark> that crawls same-day meal information within [My school's official website](https://school.use.go.kr/ulsan-hs-h/M01030702/) and uploads it to Instagram stories.
+Menu_on_Instagram is a <mark>script</mark> that crawls same-day meal information within [My school's official website](https://school.use.go.kr/ulsan-hs-h/M01030702/) and uploads it to Instagram stories.
 In the past, in my school's student council, a person captured and uploaded photos from websites, but to eliminate the hassle, I wrote these scripts to automate.

 ## How to use: